LAFA: A Framework for Reproducible Longitudinal Assessment of Protein Function Annotation Models: Implementation

+The four baselines, which were also used in previous rounds of CAFA, represent simple approaches to protein function prediction, providing a broad and informative set of reference points for evaluating method performance (see Supplementary Materials for more details).
 All seven existing containers are offline: once the required external data has been downloaded, no new data can be accessed, and no connectivity is needed to run the methods.
 Predictions are then generated for all proteins in the \texttt{test set}, with the option to split the set into smaller, parallel batches for methods that require more compute resources.
-However, due to current limited resources, we have not produced predictions for all SwissProt sequences as intended.
-Instead, we generated predictions retrospectively on a smaller set of proteins for the testbed stage of LAFA.
-This set of proteins, called \texttt{ground truth target set} here, contains 7,401 proteins with unaltered amino acid sequences that have already accumulated experimental annotations between the 9/2025 and 3/2026 UniProt-GOA releases (see Table~\ref{tab:data_versions} for all time points and time periods).
+We generated predictions retrospectively on a smaller set of proteins for the testbed stage of LAFA.
+As mentioned previously, this set of proteins, called \texttt{ground truth target set} here, contains 7,401 proteins with unaltered amino acid sequences that have already accumulated experimental annotations between the 9/2025 and 3/2026 UniProt-GOA releases.
 This accumulation window ensures that all methods only use data available before ground truth annotations are accumulated.
 Note that the small \texttt{ground truth target set} is used only for analysis in this study, and we will scale LAFA to the full extent of SwissProt as compute resources become available.
 After the prediction step, large prediction files are stored in each $t_0$ folder and are not published to the front-end.

 It is worth noting that TransFew, FunBind, and DeepGOPlus are already trained methods, and take protein sequences as the only required input.
 This means that as long as the input protein sequences remain unaltered, predictions from these methods are unchanged.
 Predictions for the same method are regenerated only when the training data for that method is updated, and the retrained method is uploaded to LAFA (see example: method A1 in Figure~\ref{fig:workflow}).